hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/2.png" width="600">
 ## Hands on!
 Deploying the pipeline
 ###
 We run k8s cluster as a base of our pipeline, and kubectl is a command line interface for us to interact with the master node.
-Before deploying anything, you can use get all to check what is running on the k8s cluster at the moment.
-In our case, Pachyderm is running.
+Before deploying anything, you can use "get all" to check what is running on the k8s cluster at the moment.
+If you do "get pods", you can get coantiers that are runign on our k clauser.
+In our case, pachd, etcd as well as dash are running, and packyderm is alrady connected to object storage.

-ctl get pods, show us what coantiers are cruntly runign on our k clauser.
-I already spine up the clusters and I told ku I want pd running.
-This guy.
-Couple of more things, there is htu is impoertant not talnle, dahsborad ruing.
-We have this pieces and pd ourning onptop of that pd is alrady connected to object storage.
 ```
 $ kubectl get all
 ```